viperleed/viperleed/doc/content/parameters/ncores.rst

          export MKL_NUM_THREADS=2

-      Ideally, :math:`{\mathrm{N\_CORES} \times \mathrm{THREADS}}` should be set to the number of available hyperthreading cores on the system with the N_CORES as high as possible without running into memory limitations.
+      Ideally, :math:`{\mathrm{N\_CORES} \times \mathrm{THREADS}}` should be
+      set to the number of available hyperthreading cores on the system with the N_CORES as high as possible without running into memory limitations.

 The TensErLEED search program is executed using ``mpirun``, with the number of cores specified by N_CORES.
-If mpirun / mpiifort are not present on the computer running tleedm, no parallelization will be performed in the search (see also :ref:`FORTRAN_COMP<FORTRAN_COMP>`).
+If mpirun / mpiifort are not present on the computer running |calc|, no parallelization will be performed in the search (see also :ref:`FORTRAN_COMP<FORTRAN_COMP>`).
 Reference and Delta calculations instead use python multiprocessing to execute multiple TensErLEED processes, so those can run without an MPI compiler.